Scottish cuisine: Medieval

-From the journeyman down to the lowest cottar, meat was an expensive commodity, and would be consumed rarely.
-For the lower echelons of mediaeval Scots, it was the products of their animals per se, rather than the beasts themselves which provided nourishment.
+Because meat was an expensive commodity, the lower echelons of mediaeval Scots were most often sustained by other animal products.

 This is evident today in traditional Scots fare, with its emphasis on dairy produce.
-A typical meal in medieval Scotland consisted of a pottage of herbs and roots (and when available some meat, usually seafood, or stock for flavouring), with bread and eggs, cheese or kelp when possible.
+A typical meal in medieval Scotland consisted of a pottage of herbs and roots (and when available some meat, usually seafood, or stock for flavouring), with bread and eggs, cheese, or kelp when possible.

 Scotland was a feudal state for the greater part of the second millennium.
-This put certain restrictions on what one was allowed to hunt, therefore to eat.
+This put restrictions on what was allowed to be hunted, and therefore eaten.
 In the halls of the great men of the realm, one could expect venison, boar, various fowl and songbirds, expensive spices (pepper, cloves, cinnamon, etc.), and the meats of domesticated species.

 Before Sir Walter Raleigh's introduction of the potato to the British Isles, the Scots' main source of carbohydrate was bread made from oats or barley.
 Wheat was generally difficult to grow because of the damp climate.
 Food thrift was evident from the earliest times, with excavated middens displaying little evidence of anything but the toughest bones.
 All parts of an animal were used.

-The mobile nature of Scots society required food that should not spoil quickly.
-It was common to carry a small bag of oatmeal that could be transformed into a basic porridge or oatcakes using a girdle (griddle).
+The mobile nature of Scots society required food that would not spoil quickly.
+It was common to carry a small bag of oatmeal that could be made into a basic porridge or oatcakes using a girdle (griddle).
 It is thought that Scotland's national dish, haggis, originated in a similar way: a small amount of offal or low-quality meat, carried in the most inexpensive bag available, a sheep or pig's stomach.
 It has also been suggested that this dish was introduced by Norse invaders who were attempting to preserve their food during the long journey from Scandinavia.

 Early Modern period

-During the Early Modern period, French cuisine played a role in Scottish cookery due to cultural exchanges brought about by the "Auld Alliance".
-When Mary, Queen of Scots returned to Scotland, she brought an entourage of French staff who revolutionised Scots cooking and created some of Scotland's unique food terminology.
+During the Early Modern period, French cuisine played a role in Scottish cooking due to cultural exchanges brought about by the "Auld Alliance".
+When Mary, Queen of Scots returned to Scotland, she brought an entourage of French staff who revolutionised Scots cooking, creating some of Scotland's unique food terminology.
 These terms include Ashet (assiette), a large platter; Cannel (cannelle), cinnamon; Collop (escalope); Gigot, French for a leg of mutton; Howtowdie (hétoudeau), a boiling fowl in Old French; Syboe (ciboule), spring onion.

 18th and 19th centuries

 With the growth of sporting estates and the advent of land enclosure in the 18th century, harvesting Scotland's larder became an industry.
-The railways further expanded the scope of the market, with Scots grouse at a premium (as today) on English menus shortly after the Glorious Twelfth.
+Railways further expanded the scope of the market, with Scots grouse at a premium (as today) on English menus shortly after the Glorious Twelfth.

 In the 19th century, Charlotte, Lady Clark of Tillypronie collected recipes throughout her life by asking society hostesses or cooks, and then testing them for herself at Tillypronie (Aberdeenshire).
 These were published posthumously in 1909 as The Cookery Book of Lady Clark of Tillypronie.